tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/linux/04_loops.md

-# Conditional statements and loops
+# Conditional Statements and Loops

 ## for
 Using `for` loop, we can execute a set of commands for a finite number of times for every item in a list.